Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-Meta Learning better known as ``\textit{Learning to learn}'' \cite{Thrun98}, is a learning paradigm that aims to improve the learning of new tasks with lesser data and computation, by exploiting the experience gained over multiple training episodes for various tasks.
-The conventional \ac{ML} algorithm employs multiple data instances for better model predictions, while meta learning uses multiple learning instances to improve the performance of a learning algorithm.
+meta-learning better known as ``\textit{Learning to learn}'' \cite{Thrun98, baxter1998theoretical}, is a learning paradigm that aims to improve the learning of new tasks with lesser data and computation by exploiting the experience gained over multiple training episodes for various tasks.
+The conventional \ac{ML} algorithm employs multiple data instances for better model predictions, while meta-learning uses multiple learning instances to improve the performance of a learning algorithm.

-Meta learning can be defined as: \fbox{\parbox{0.97\columnwidth}{Assuming a set of M source tasks $\mathcal{T}_s$, sampled from a distribution $p(\mathcal{T})$, with source datasets $D_{s}$.
-And Q target tasks $\mathcal{T}_t$ with target datasets $D_{t}$.
-Meta learning is to train a model on the M source tasks using data $D_{s}$, such that it generalizes well on a new unseen target task, which leads to: \begin{itemize} \itemsep 0em \item Computational efficiency - faster training of the target task using data $D_t^{train}$ \item Data efficiency - good training with less target data instances \item Effective knowledge transfer - good performance on the target test data $D_t^{test}$ \end{itemize} }} \\~\\ Let a task $\mathcal{T}$ be defined as, $\mathcal{T} = \{\mathcal{L}, D\}$, where $D =\{(x_1,y_1),..(x_N,y_N)\}$ is training dataset and $\mathcal{L}$ is the loss function.
-For a single task conventional supervised \ac{ML} algorithm, the aim of learning a model $\hat{y} = f_\theta(x)$ parameterized by $\theta$, is accomplished by solving:
+meta-learning can be very broadly defined as:\\ Assuming a set of M source tasks $\mathcal{T}_s$ = $\{T_{s_{1}}, T_{s_{2}},...,T_{s_{M}}\}$, sampled from a distribution $p(\mathcal{T})$, with source datasets $D_{s}$.
+And Q target tasks $\mathcal{T}_t$ = $\{T_{t_{1}}, T_{t_{2}},...,T_{t_{Q}}\}$ with target datasets $D_{t}$. meta-learning is to train a model on the M source tasks using data $D_{s}$, such that it generalizes well on a new unseen target task, which leads to: \begin{itemize} \itemsep 0em \item Computational efficiency - faster training of the target task using data $D_t^{train}$ \item Data efficiency - good training with fewer target data instances \item Effective knowledge transfer - good performance on the target test data $D_t^{test}$ \end{itemize}

+Note - The source and target tasks in conventional meta-learning are in the same domain \cite{pmlr-v70-finn17a}, though there are some works that focus on domain generalization in which the domains for the source and target tasks and domains can be different such as \cite{li2018learning, qiu2021meta, triantafillou2019meta}.

+Let a task $T$ be defined as, $T = \{L, D\}$, where $D =\{(x_1,y_1),..(x_N,y_N)\}$ is training dataset and $L$ is the loss function.
+For a single task conventional supervised \ac{ML} algorithm, the aim of learning a model $\hat{y} = f_\theta(x)$ parameterized by $\theta$, is accomplished by solving (same as Eq. \ref{eq2}):

-Here $\phi$ denotes the ``how to learn'' assumptions \cite{meta_survey}, for example the optimizer for $\theta$, choice of hyper-parameters, etc. A pre-specified $\phi$ can help to achieve significant performance as compared to the case when it is absent.
+Here, $\phi$ denotes the ``how to learn'' assumptions \cite{meta_survey}, for example, the optimizer for $\theta$, choice of hyper-parameters, etc. A pre-specified $\phi$ can help to achieve significant performance as compared to the case when it is absent.

-Meta learning involves learning a generic algorithm by training over several tasks, that enables each new task to learn better than the previous.
-Therefore,for a distribution of task $p(\mathcal{T})$, meta learning becomes:
+meta-learning involves learning a generic algorithm by training over several tasks that enable each new task to learn better than the previous.
+Therefore, for a distribution of task $p(\mathcal{T})$, meta-learning becomes: